NEONScience/NEON-Data-Skills/tutorials-in-development/GEE/02_AOP_Hyperspectral_Lessons/2a_Intro_AOP_Hyperspectral/2a_Intro_AOP_SDR_Rasters.md

 ![SRER Layers](SRER_layers.png)

 If you click anywhere inside the AOP map (where there is data), you will see the 426 spectral bands as a bar chart displayed for each of the layers in the Inspector window (top-right corner of the code editor).
-You can see the spectral values for different layers by clicking on the arrow to the left of the layer name (eg. SRER 2018).
-Note that these are just shown as band #s, and you can't tell from the chart what the wavelengths are.
-We will convert the band numbers to wavelengths in the next lesson!
+You can see the spectral values for different layers by clicking on the arrow to the left of the layer name under Pixels (eg. SRER 2018).
+Note that these values are just shown as band #s, and you can't tell from the chart what the actual wavelength values are.
+We will convert the band numbers to wavelengths in the next lesson, so stay tuned!

 ![SRER Spectral Values](SRER_inspector.png)